akraimit/Covid-19/README.md

 # Covid-19
-The repo is about all the code developed by me for the pandemic Covid-19
+This repo is developed during Covid-19 Pandemic for hourly notification of Covid-19 cases in the state UP, Tamilnadu and Chandigarh.